 I love writing, poetry, writing poetry, and helping writers find the best ways to say what they want to say.
 I've worked with thousands of students of all ages as well as adult writers and teachers.
-My in-person visits are on hold for now, but I still offer virtual presentations.
+I offer virtual presentations as well as in-person visits.

 To plan a visit, choose one or more topics from the Presentations list below.